Diego Rivera murals reunited after 80 years

 "Frozen Assets" depicts the New York skyline above tightly packed ranks of faceless and sleeping homeless men.
 Underneath is a spacious bank vault.
 Fashionably-dressed women wait with an elderly man who resembles John D. Rockefeller Jr, according to the show's curator Leah Dickerman, adding that the craggy profile of the bank clerk brings to mind John D. Rockefeller Sr.

-The exhibit traces Rivera's tumultuous ties with the Rockefeller family, which commissioned him to do a mural "Man at the Crossroads" for Rockefeller Center, which was under construction.
+The exhibit traces Rivera's tumultuous ties with the Rockefeller family, which commissioned him to do a mural "Man at the Crossroads" for Rockefeller Centre, which was under construction.

 But in 1934 the family ordered the destruction of the work-in-progress after Rivera refused to withdraw an image of Soviet leader Vladimir Lenin, according to exhibit documents.